-It's Different In the Hospital
+It's Different In (Or Out Of!!!) the Hospital

-- Under 42 C.F.R. § 410.27(a)(1)(iii) hospital outpatient therapeutic service must be - "in the hospital or CAH or - in a department of the hospital or CAH as defined in § 413.65[.]"
+- Under 42 C.F.R. § 410.27(a)(1)(iii) hospital outpatient therapeutic service must be: - -"In the hospital or CAH or in a department of the hospital or CAH, as defined in § 413.65 of this subchapter, except for mental health services furnished to beneficiaries in their homes through the use of communication technology;" - While services can be "under arrangements," the location restriction appears as an "and." - Contrast this with 42 C.F.R. § 410.27 which had no geographic language for DIAGNOSTIC services. - One could think that means therapeutic services must be in the hospital.
+Hold that thought...

-Hospital Therapeutic Coverage Under Medicare Part B:
+Hospital Supervision Under Medicare Part B: